vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can a Vipps user less than 15 years old use Vipps Login?

-No, Vipps Login requires a full Vipps profile.
+No, Vipps Login requires a full Vipps or MobilePay profile.
 Users below the age of 15 can not use Vipps Login.
 See the
 [help pages for Vipps for those under 15 years](https://vipps.no/hjelp/vipps/under-15/hvordan-oppretter-jeg-vipps-for-de-under-15-år/).